 An entrepreneur and executive of the digital market since 1998, Andiara Petterle is Grupo RBS’s Vice President of Product and Operations.
 Andiara has worked as an Executive Director of Strategy and Business Development at e.Bricks Digital, acting also as executive and counselor of many technology, e-commerce and media companies in Brazil.
 She founded Bolsa de Mulher Group – one of the most successful women-aimed digital media companies in Latin America -, worked as CEO in Predicta and other digital enterprises in the country.
 She holds a bachelor’s and a master’s degree in Communication from the Pontifical Catholic University of Rio de Janeiro (Pontifícia Universidade Católica do RIo de Janeiro, PUC-RJ).
 Andiara was an invited researcher at Brown University and took part in business formation programs in Harvard Business School and Stanford University Graduate School of Business.

 Marcelo Pacheco is Grupo RBS’s Vice President of Market.
 He has a bachelor’s degree in Electronics Engineering from Mauá Institute of Technology and a Marketing Postgrad from the Superior School of Advertising and Marketing (Escola Superior de Propaganda e Marketing, ESPM).
 He has participated of many international management, strategy and innovation training programs.
 Marcelo has worked for more than 15 years in high level positions related to commerce, marketing and business development, acting as an executive for media groups Grupo Abril and ESPN.
 Until 2016, he worked at Facebook’s Brazil branch as director of Business, serving clients from segments that ranged from technology to education and government.
-He was also nominated twice (in 2009 and 2012) to the Caboré prize, one of the most prestigious awards in Brazilian advertising and media industry.
+He was also nominated three times (in 2009, 2012 and 2018) to the Caboré prize, one of the most prestigious awards in Brazilian advertising and media industry.
+In 2019, he was elected Communication Director of the Year at the ARP Salon.

 Marcelo Abdala Leite is Grupo RBS’s Marketing Executive Director.
 He has a bachelor’s degree in Business Administration from the Pontifical Catholic University of Rio Grande do Sul (Pontifícia Universidade Católica do Rio Grande do Sul, PUCRS) and a Marketing graduate from Getúlio Vargas Foundation (FGV).
 He taught both postgraduate and MBA level classes at the Superior School of Advertising and Marketing (Escola Superior de Propaganda e Marketing, ESPM) between the years of 2007 and 2014.
 Leite worked at Dell computers and Brazilian power supplying company RGE before starting his career in Grupo RBS in 2010, where he worked as General Director of Classifieds segment and newspapers’ commercial director.
 He accumulates leadership courses in the US and in China.